anvilistas/amoni/docs/index.rst

 * Convenient access to the anvil error log
 * Your app available in your browser at port 3030 on your local machine
 * Your database server available on port 5432 on your local machine
+* Commands to fetch an app from a remote repository and add it to your project either as the main app or as a dependency
+* Stub files so that your autocompleter can see the tables available in your app

 So your workflow becomes: